HIGHLIGHTS-Tennis-Australian Open day seven

 Two new locally acquired cases of COVID-19 were reported in the state in the 24 hours to Sunday morning.

 The temperature was a cool 18 degrees Celsius (64 degrees Fahrenheit) with some sunshine forecast for the afternoon.
-(Reporting by Nick Mulvenney and Hardik Vyas; Editing by Daniel Wallis and William Mallard)
+(Reporting by Nick Mulvenney and Hardik Vyas; Editing by Peter Rutherford)